Still accepting new clients! Call (866) 313-0733

 • The total value of foreign-related party transactions reported on the form must be included.

-• The total number of Forms 5472 filed for the tax year and the total value of foreign related party transactions should be included.
+• The total number of Forms 5472 filed for the tax year and the total value of foreign-related party transactions should be included.

 • Information regarding cost-sharing arrangements must be completed if applicable.